apache/arrow/docs/source/developers/python.rst

 .. note::

-   In case you are following this steps and are therefore using Python version < 3.10 together with Conda, then ``CONDA_DLL_SEARCH_MODIFICATION_ENABLE`` environment variable needs to be set to ``1``.
+   In case you are following the above steps and are therefore using Python version < 3.10 together with Conda, then ``CONDA_DLL_SEARCH_MODIFICATION_ENABLE`` environment variable needs to be set to ``1``.